-My name is Chris Sloan and I, like so many others struggled with my weight for years not realizing the toll being overweight was taking on my body.
-At the beginning of 2021 I began to take my weight loss efforts seriously and have lost 75 lbs so far on the OPTAVIA optimal weight 5 in 1 Plan!
+My name is Chris Sloan and I, like so many others, struggled with my weight for years, not realizing the toll being overweight was taking on my body.
+At the beginning of 2021, I began to take my weight loss efforts seriously and have lost 75 lbs so far on the plan.
 It's been amazing, and while my journey isn't over, I'm well on my way!

-When I started I had a hard time finding the top OPTAVIA 5&1 recipes, so I was so inspired to build this website to help compile some of what I felt are the best OPTAVIA recipes around.
+When I started, I had a hard time finding the top 5 and 1 recipes, so I was so inspired to build this website to help compile some of what I felt are the best recipes around.
 I'm happy to share it with you as well!

-The recipes on this site are intended for the OPTAVIA 5&1 Plan; however, they can easily be adapted to a low carb or keto lifestyle.
-If you following a ketogenic diet or low-calorie diet you can enjoy many of the recipes found here to help keep you on track for your weight loss efforts.
+The recipes on this site are intended for those on plan; however, they can easily be adapted to a low-carb or keto lifestyle.
+If you are following a ketogenic or low-calorie diet, you can enjoy many recipes found here to help keep you on track for your weight loss efforts.